SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

 Importantly many clustering functions internally use the :py:func:`~spikeinterface.sortingcomponents.clusetring.extract_peaks_svd.extract_peaks_svd()`.
-This runs a **node pipeline** that extracts on a selected peaks set, extracts waveforms, sparsifies them, and compresses them on the time axis using **svd**.
+This runs a **node pipeline** on a selected peaks set that extracts waveforms, sparsifies them, and compresses them on the time axis using **svd**.